top of page

 Follow the blue-blazed trail roughly 1.3 miles before reaching an unmarked, but well-trodden spur trail on the right.
 It's located immediately after the boulder in the photo below and easy to spot.
 Sometimes there is a cairn marking it, but not always.
 The coordinates for the spur are 37.9818665, -78.8906668.

+Head uphill on the spur trail for roughly 150 feet to reach the remains of a civilian plane that crashed into the mountain in 1963.
 There are two small sets of debris and each is very easy to spot.
 They've been scavenged over quite a bit, so don't expect to see a ton.

-After exploring the crash remains, head back to the Jack Albright Trail, hang a right, and continue another half mile to reach a junction with the Appalachian Trail.
+After exploring the crash site, head back to the Jack Albright Trail, hang a right, and continue another half mile to reach a junction with the Appalachian Trail.
 Take the AT and continue south for roughly 0.4 miles to reach the signed spur trail for Glass Hollow Overlook, which will be on the left.

 Follow the spur to reach the overlook where you'll find impressive views of Rockfish Valley to the east.
 The overlook can accommodate several tents, but is rarely used for backcountry camping so you're likely to have it to yourself.
-There is also a pre-established stone fire ring set back about 50' from the edge of the overlook.
+There is also a pre-established stone fire ring set back about 50 feet from the edge of the overlook.

 With an east facing overlook, sunsets aren't spectacular here, but the view is still pretty great and the chance for solitude is excellent.
 Total mileage for day one is 2.8 miles.

-If you can swing getting up early the following morning, we highly recommend doing so.
+If you can swing getting up early the following morning, I highly recommend doing so.
 Sunrises are often drop dead gorgeous here.
 There's a small rock outcropping to the right of the overlook, which is a great spot to watch from.

-If you were to look back and to the right from the same rock outcropping you'd see Humpback Mountain roughly 1,000' above Glass Hollow Overlook.
+If you were to look back and to the right from the same rock outcropping you'd see Humpback Mountain roughly 1,000 feet above Glass Hollow Overlook.
 When it's time to move on, head back to the the AT and hang a left.
 Follow the trail south for roughly one mile before reaching a marked trail junction where you'll veer left to stay on the AT.

-Roughly a half mile later, the AT begins its ascent up Humpback Mountain through a series of switchbacks, picking up 1,000' over 2.8 miles before reaching the Humpback Rocks/AT junction.
+Roughly a half mile later, the AT begins its ascent up Humpback Mountain through a series of switchbacks, picking up 1,000 feet over 2.8 miles before reaching the Humpback Rocks/AT junction.
 Hang a left at the junction and continue south on the AT for 1.25 miles to coordinates 37.9472920, -789027853.
 Here you'll find a fallen tree that spans the trail, pictured below.

 From the above coordinates, plug in coordinates 37.9456803, -78.9011616 and begin hiking off-trail, descending the eastern slope of Humpback Mountain.
-The descent is fairly tame, dropping roughly 150' over 200 yards.
+The descent is fairly tame, dropping roughly 150 feet over 200 yards.
 Upon reaching those coordinates you'll find the second and far more impressive crash site of the hike, a single engine T-28 Trojan, a US Air Force plane that crashed into the mountain on May 1, 1964.

 The aircraft, piloted by Colonels Robert Bryson and Joe Warren, was en route to Memphis from Andrews Air Force Base when it suddenly lost oil pressure and ultimately experienced total engine failure.